Buying New Condo in Manhattan, Tips for the Foreigner

 Clients from the United Kingdom, Singapore, Malaysia and Hong Kong are used to the concept of freehold vs leasehold.
 This is one of the first questions asked – are properties freehold or leasehold?
 In Manhattan, almost all properties are freehold.
 The exception is Battery Park where the land is leased.
 And a few buildings scattered here and there.
 Apart from these rare instances, everything else is freehold.
 This is good news to foreign clients from the leasehold vs freehold jurisdictions.

 When buying a new condo in Manhattan, the rental return is not high, between 2 to 2.5 percent.
-A rental return approaching 3 percent is considered very high for Manhattan.
+A rental return approaching 3 percent is considered high for Manhattan.
 This is normal for a top international city like Manhattan where prices are high.

 Buying a new condo for rental return entails knowing what the market wants.
 For example, what locations have strong one bedroom demand vs two bedroom demand.
 What is the target rental clientele etc. The rental potential needs to match the higher price of the new condo.